yonsei-sslab/asgard/README.md

 The framework consists of:
 - A component that measures the NPU task completion time using the program counter register (`CNTPCT_EL0`).
-- IOCTL handlers and header definitions to acquire and clear the performance measurement data.
+- Input/output control (IOCTL) call handlers and header definitions to acquire and clear the task completion time.

 ### (E3) Verify TEEvisor TCB Size *(5 human-minutes)*